Remote and virtual tower: Controversy

 Savings expressed in terms of controller salaries raise redundancy concerns.
-In Scotland, HIAL's air traffic staff at 4 affected airports are expected to relocate from the islands to the new remote centre in Inverness, but only 11% (6 out of 54 survey responses) of employees want to take up employment at the new centre, with some of those considering daily commuting instead of relocation.
-The Prospect trade union representing air traffic controllers in the UK assessed the plans as having "very significant negative impacts" on the local economy if the centralisation plans go ahead, with 48 staff at the risk of redundancy (£2.2 million gross annual salaries) at "very significant expense to the taxpayer".
+In Scotland, HIAL's air traffic staff at 4 affected airports were expected to relocate from the islands to the new remote centre in Inverness, but only 11% (6 out of 54 received survey responses) or 7% (6 out of expected 90 responses) of employees wanted to take up employment at the new centre, with some of those considering daily commuting instead of relocation.
+The Prospect trade union representing air traffic controllers in the UK assessed the plans as having "very significant negative impacts" on the local economy if the centralisation plans go ahead, with 48 staff at the risk of redundancy (£2.2 million gross annual salaries) at "very significant expense to the taxpayer" (£9.9 million spent until August 2022).
+On 24 August 2022, HIAL decided to close the project due to significant reduction in government funding.

 The International Federation of Air Traffic Controllers' Associations (IFATCA) is critical of the multiple simultaneous mode of operation due to limitations of trials: all simulated scenarios are selected samples of reality with possible blind spots, and present incoherent results.
 The workload study is also missing, and the savings for aerodromes and airlines are uncertain.

 In 2020, European Cockpit Association (ECA) did not support multiple mode of operations for similar reasons, citing more research required "of human factors, operational and technical implications and adequate mitigation measures".
 Since very few air traffic controllers held ratings for more than one tower, the impact of changing airports, procedures and weather conditions in one shift on situational awareness had not been adequately studied, and such frequent changes might cause errors and decrease safety of operations.

-While some may argue, there are strong similarities between the concept of RVT, and the criteria for disruptive innovations as defined by Clayton Christensen and Michael Raynor in the book "Innovators Solution".
-A closer examination of the technology and its practical use would indicate that it is more appropriately categorized as a sustainable innovation, marking an evolution in aerodrome control by supplanting visual observation with a surveillance system.